hackclub/camp/cohort_4/README.md

 #### For us

-In Hack Camp, we are going to be doing X, Y, and Z. However, if you _really_ don't want to do something, you don't have to.
+In Hack Camp, we are going to be doing X, Y, and Z. However, if you don't want to do something, you don't have to.
 And if you feel uncomfortable doing something, let us know and we'll do our best to work with you.

 #### For the hackers